henrypp/simplewall/bin/Readme.txt

 Command line:
 List of arguments for simplewall.exe:
-- /install - enable filtering (you can set /silent argument to skip prompt)
-- /uninstall - remove all installed filters
+-install - enable filtering (you can set "-silent" argument to skip prompt) -uninstall - remove all installed filters

 Uninstall:
 When you uninstall simplewall, all previously installed filters are stay alive in system.